 Instructors: The Sweet Peace Team

-Emily has practiced yoga for the past 13 years.
+Emily has practiced yoga for over 15 years.
 She completed her 200 hour yoga teacher training with the Yandara Yoga Institute in Baja, Mexico.
 She has also studied and trained with various teachers in Seattle and St. Louis.
-Emily practices and teaches Vinyasa Yoga and Yin Yoga.
-Throughout her classes, she is committed to teaching proper alignment and finding a pace to the practice that is both challenging and nurturing to the body.
-Emily takes the time to explain poses and provide her students with modifications that are most appropriate for their practice.
-Emily also shares pieces of yoga philosophy that promote wellness and balance, and guides her students in developing meditative habits that focus the mind.
+Emily practices and teaches Vinyasa and Yin Yoga.
+Throughout her classes, she is committed to finding a pace to the practice that is both challenging and nurturing to the body.
+She also shares pieces of yoga philosophy, and guides her students in developing meditative habits that focus the mind.

-Emily is passionate about sharing her respect and love for yoga, and assisting her students in developing a practice that is enjoyable and rewarding.
+Emily is passionate about sharing her respect and love for yoga, and assisting her students in developing a practice that meets their needs.

-Off the yoga mat, Emily enjoys hiking, walking her dogs, baking vegan treats, reading, and spending time with friends and family.
+Off the yoga mat, Emily enjoys hiking, spending time with her dogs, riding motorcycles, reading, and lying in hammocks!

 Melissa received her 200-hour certification in 2007 from St. Louis Yoga Source.
 She continued to pursue a deeper understanding of the art of yoga from leading teachers around the country, and through her own practice, curiosity, and love of reading.
 Melissa enjoys sharing her passion for yoga with students of all abilities.
 Her classes offer the opportunity to slow down from the hectic pace of life.
 In class, her students are encouraged to observe and savor all the flavors and sensations of the physical yoga practice in order to explore the range of possibilities within the postures.
 Mindful breathing and stillness are incorporated to create a sensation of peace in both the mind and body.